ITCMD/Icotray/README.md

 Before being able to build the program locally, Go will have to be installed on the system.
 Refer to the [Go documentation](https://golang.org/doc/install) in order to get started.

-Icotray ueses the file located at `<projroot>/assets/data/version.yaml` to print out the information on the application version.
+Icotray uses the file located at `<projroot>/assets/data/version.gitlab.yaml` to print out the information on the application version by default.
 Currently the file uses the GitLab variables, which will be replaced when running the GitLab pipeline.
 If you want to build the application locally, you will need to replace the values in the `version.yaml` file with the values you want to use for the application.
+Also, make sure the correct `version.yml` file is set in the `<projroot>/assets/data.go`.
 For more information on building the application using GitLab refer to the section below.

 Go is built in a way, that the source may be cross-compiled to support multiple Operating Systems and Architectures.
 For this Go uses the variables `GOOS` and `GOARCH` to determine, how to build the program and which files to use.
 Refer to [this file](https://github.com/golang/go/blob/go1.16.5/src/go/build/syslist.go) for supported OS and Architectures.
+Although building the program for different operating systems than windows, it has not been tested.
+There will probably be some adjustments which will have to be made, before being able to build the program for different operating systems.

 If you have decided which combination of `GOOS` and `GOARCH` to build the program for, following command may be run to build the program, when the current working directory is the root of the project directory.